 There is very little chance of a problem from having a blood sample taken from a vein.

 - You may get a small bruise at the site.
 You can lower the chance of bruising by keeping pressure on the site for several minutes.

 - In rare cases, the vein may become swollen after the blood sample is taken.
-To treat this, you can use a warm compress several times a day.
+You can use a warm compress several times a day to treat this.

 No changes were found in the BRCA1 or BRCA2 genes.

 A negative result and your overall family risk must be considered together.
 If you have a strong family history of breast or ovarian cancer, your cancer risk may be higher than normal even if you have a negative BRCA result.

 - Only about 5% to 10% of breast and ovarian cancers are linked to the BRCA1 or BRCA2 gene change.

 - It is possible that you may have other gene changes that make cancer more likely.

 Women who have BRCA1 or BRCA2 gene changes have: footnote 2